Abdullahluqmanov/Data-Mining-Project/README.md

 # Documentation for this Data Mining Project

-### This documentation will provide the background of the project
+### This document will present background information about the project, the research methods used, and the conclusions reached.
+#### Part 1: Project background

+-